-Almost everyone that keeps chickens must replace or add chicks to their flock from time to time, or annually.
-I consider myself a typical small-time keeper with 15 to 20 hens and no rooster.
-You may be larger or smaller or maybe just considering a few hens for the first time.
-Regardless, the excitement of getting new chicks is certainly fun and a time for optimism.
+Almost everyone who keeps chickens adds or replaces chicks from time to time.
+I consider myself a typical small-scale keeper with 15 to 20 hens and no rooster.
+You might keep more or fewer birds, or perhaps you’re considering raising chickens for the first time.
+Regardless, bringing home new chicks is always exciting.

 Pasty butt isn’t a disease but, rather, a condition that can be fatal to the newly hatched chick if it remains unchecked.
 Pasty butt is also not a deformity or something that can spread from chick to chick.
 In the beginning stages, pasty butt is relatively easy to spot and relatively easy to remedy.
 Remember, that’s in the beginning, and you’ll want to observe your new chick additions closely and frequently.